What is Opportunity International’s vision?

 Why are 95% of our clients women?

-95% percent of women reinvest their earnings into their families and communities despite unique obstacles such as forced labor, gender violence and legal/cultural inequities.
+We invest in women because women reinvest their earnings into their families and communities despite unique obstacles such as forced labor, gender violence and legal/cultural inequities.

 Entrepreneurial success helps them provide for their families, create jobs for their neighbors and build a safety net for the future.